3

 2

 • The U.S. Needs to Face Up to Its Long History of Election Meddling "Yeltsin’s 'shock-therapy' economic reforms had reduced the government’s safety net, and produced a spike in unemployment and inflation.
 Between 1990 and 1994, the average life expectancy among Russian men had dropped by an astonishing six years.
 When Yeltsin began his reelection campaign in January 1996, his approval rating stood at 6 percent, lower than Stalin’s."
 Strengthening civic society?
-Sep 28, 2020 at 0:25
+Commented Sep 28, 2020 at 0:25

 • 1